 There were many reasonable people in Hollywood who genuinely felt the democratic system itself was at risk and wanted to defend their industry from anyone who threatened it, regardless of who they were.
 The KKK sued Warner Brothers for defamation because of their negative portrayal in Black Legion (1937) and Ronald Reagan, Ginger Rogers, and Doris Day starred in the anti-Klan Storm Warning (1951) at the height of the Red Scare.
 Likewise, the FBI under J. Edgar Hoover didn’t just go after leftists, but also the Klan.

 The MPA formed in 1944, when fascist Germany was still a threat, though there weren’t any active fascist actors or directors in the industry — only anti-Nazi refugees like Fritz Lang, Paul Henreid, and Peter Lorre.
 By the late 1940s, the alliance’s stance was predicated on the idea that left-leaning actors, writers, and directors wanted to attain power through subversion, revolt, or dismantling the voting system after winning office.
 Their “blacklist” never had any formal legal authority, but it damaged careers and included people who weren’t communists or didn’t pose any active threat to American democracy.
 Humphrey Bogart, James Cagney, and Frederick March, for instance, were on the list.
 By taking the “camel’s nose under the tent” slippery slope argument too far, the MPA was instead merely silencing the voices of those they disagreed with.
 While not technically a violation of free speech rights — only the government itself could be guilty of that — it hypocritically violated the spirit of free speech they mention in the opening paragraph above as worth defending.
 Walt Disney, then battling unionized cartoonists, spoke for the alliance when he warned, “Don’t smear the free enterprise system…Don’t smear industrialists…Don’t smear wealth…Don’t smear the profit motive…Don’t deify the common man…Don’t glorify the collective.”
 It’s a big Lion King-size leap from we’ve been infiltrated to don’t deify American commoners.
 Where were the actors and directors that were trying to abolish voting?
 In response, other actors including Myrna Loy, Henry Fonda, Danny Kaye, Groucho Marx, Lucille Ball, Lauren Bacall, Judy Garland, Katherine Hepburn, and Frank Sinatra organized a Committee for the First Amendment.
 Free speech was a legally relevant issue once the MPA began testifying before Congress in 1947.
 Humphrey Bogart and Edward G. Robinson were on the First Amendment Committee initially but recanted their support when they discovered that some of the Hollywood Ten fired from the industry (Dalton Trumbo and John Howard Lawson) really were communists.
+Included among the Hollywood Ten was the director of Crossfire (1947), a noirish social drama that condemned anti-Semitism and racism in general but had nothing to do with communism or economics.
+Many people were just too warped to understand how someone could be a patriotic American while still opposing racism, unwittingly providing excellent fodder for enemy propagandists.

 In the end, around fifty directors and producers signed on to blacklist anyone who wouldn’t submit to interrogation before the House Un-American Activities Committee.
 One victim of the Hollywood Blacklist, Arthur Miller, wrote a metaphoric attack on this culture of suspicion called The Crucible (1953).
 The play concerned the Salem Witch Trials of 1692 when people were killed simply for being accused rather than proven guilty.
 Miller couldn’t write a play about the Red Scare itself for obvious reasons.
-While it surely traumatized Miller being interrogated by HUAC and charged with contempt of Congress for refusing to rat out other leftists, it no doubt comforted him to have his future wife Marilyn Monroe at his side during the hearings.
+While it surely traumatized Miller being interrogated and charged with contempt of Congress for refusing to rat out other leftists, it no doubt comforted him to have his future wife Marilyn Monroe at his side during the hearings.

 Eisenhower & McCarthyism

 McCarthy stole Truman’s thunder in the early 1950s.
 By reinvigorating HUAC, Truman fanned flames that, if they didn’t consume him personally, at least displaced whatever momentum the Fair Deal would’ve otherwise had.
+About ¼ of Americans read Hearst newspapers that backed McCarthy.
 In 1952, the Democrats took the unusual action of not nominating Truman for another term even though he was eligible.
 As more Americans came to appreciate civil rights reform, Medicare, and the early success of Cold War containment strategy, Truman’s stock rose among historians.
 However, his 22% approval ratings when he left office are still the lowest in history — lower even than Richard Nixon when he resigned in disgrace in 1974 as he was being impeached.
 A common joke went that “to err is Truman.”
 In truth, when people say they want a “strong leader,” what they really mean is that they want a leader to stand up to people they disagree with while caving in to their own wishes.
 Politicians like Truman, that actually have a spine, are bound to alienate nearly everyone given enough time.
 Then, years later, when a contemporary politician craters on behalf of a policy someone opposes, they lament that a “guy like Truman” isn’t around anymore to take charge and say “the Buck stops here!”

 At the time, Truman hadn’t yet aged like a fine wine in history books and the Democrats hoped to nominate popular war hero Dwight Eisenhower, aka “Ike,” as their candidate.
 Ike was a centrist and wasn’t sure at first which party he’d belong to were he to become a politician, but he eventually accepted the Republican nomination.
 As NATO commander, he also wanted to displace potential GOP candidate Robert Taft because he saw him as too isolationist.
-Ike saw the early Cold War as the wrong time for American to turn inward again, the way it had after World War I, and Taft wasn’t a NATO fan.
+Ike saw the early Cold War as the wrong time for America to turn inward again, the way it had after World War I, and Taft wasn’t a NATO fan.

 The outwardly affable Ike won the election and served two terms, from 1953-61.
 He gave people the impression of being simpler and more easygoing than he really was, but no one rises through the ranks of the military to lead the European effort in World War II without being bright and cunning.
 Anyone unfortunate enough to sit down at the bridge or poker table with Ike discovered that in short order.
 This was the man, after all, who tricked Hitler into thinking the Allied invasion of 1944 was planned for a different spot.